Close

 Which Part of the Herb Should You Use?

-Many parts of a herb can be used for medicinal purposes.
-The flowers, grasses, seeds, berries, nuts, leaves, stems, roots, and stalks can all be used.
-However, the use of these will depend on the purpose it is being used for.
+Many parts of an herb can be used for medicinal purposes.
+Flowers, grasses, seeds, berries, nuts, leaves, stems, roots, and stalks can all be used.
+However, the use of these will depend on the purpose they are being used for.

 Herbs can be given to the little ones by including these in their food.
 You can also give a herbal bath to your baby.
 Many herbal formulas are administered through bath even by professionals so that the skin can absorb the wonderful and healing properties of the herb.
 Syrups and tinctures are other options that are available to make it easier to administer the medicinal herbs.